-Almost everybody in the World with an Internet connection ends up creating a Facebook account at some point.
-And it is not different with professional table tennis players.
+Almost everybody in the world with an Internet connection ends up creating a Facebook account at some point.
+And it is not any different with professional table tennis players.

-However, it usually happens that, the more popular a player is, the more he/she hides from the rest of the people, usually having an official page without the chance to contact him/her personally.
+However, it usually happens that, the more popular a player is, the more he/she hides from everyone else.
+Instead they choose to have an official page, preventing fans the chance to contact him/her personally.

-Anyway, we can consider ourselves very lucky to be interested in table tennis, as most of the players still use their personal account.
-Therefore, it is not difficult to find this kind of pictures in Facebook:
+We can consider ourselves very lucky, though, being interested in table tennis, as most of the players still use their personal account.
+Therefore, it is not difficult to find these kind of pictures on Facebook:

 In this article, we will provide a list with links to more than 150 Facebook profiles of top players in the table tennis scene along with an analysis of their connections considering several key factors.

 Who are the players friends with?
-The next graph shows all the Facebook friendship connections between the players in the previously provided list:
+The following graph shows all the Facebook friendship connections between the players in the previously provided list:

-Yes, we all agree that it is impossible to get any insight from this graph.
-Too many connections.
-Precisely, 2451 connections between 164 players.
-These numbers result in a mean value of 30 friendship connections from each player.
+Yes, we all agree that it is impossible to get any insight from this graph – too many connections.
+There is precisely 2451 connections between 164 players.
+These numbers result in a mean value of 30 friendship connections for each player.

 Let’s synthesize all this information to get some eye-opening revelations.